OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 With those preliminaries behind us, let’s jump into the details of the rollup protocol.

 The parties who participate in the protocol are called _validators_.
-Anyone can be a validator.
 Some validators will choose to be stakers--they will place an ETH deposit which they’ll be able to recover if they’re not caught cheating.
-These roles are permissionless: anyone can be a validator or a staker.
+The protocol allows for these roles to be permissionless in principle.
+(Currently on Arbitrum One, validators/stakers are whitelisted; see ["mainnet beta status"](../mainnet-beta.md)).

 The key security property of the rollup protocol is that any one honest validator can force the correct execution of the chain to be confirmed.
 This means that execution of an Arbitrum chain is as trustless as Ethereum.
 You, and you alone (or someone you hire) can force your transactions to be processed correctly.
 And that is true no matter how many malicious people are trying to stop you.